cloudify-cosmo/getcloudify.org/guide/3.1/overview-architecture.md

 ### Proxy and File Server

-Cloudify uses [Nginx](http://nginx.org/) as its frontend reverse proxy and file server (In later versions in will also be used for security related features.)
+Cloudify uses [Nginx](http://nginx.org/) as its frontend reverse proxy and file server (In later versions it will also be used for security related features.)

 ### REST API